 Additionally, the use of NGS testing for companion diagnostics is increasing rapidly.
 With the increased prevalence and incidence of cancer, precision or personalized medicine is gaining traction in oncology, and developing effective therapies is becoming critical for researchers.
 Precision medicine is being used to treat certain tumors to help determine which tests and treatments can be the most effective.
 Precision medicine is sometimes utilized for individuals with certain cancers or at a higher risk of developing specific cancers.
 Precision medicine in oncology utilizes the unique genetic makeup of individual patients and genetic information from patients' tumors to discover and determine an appropriate and effective course of treatment.

-According to Meticulous Research®, the NGS library preparation market is expected to grow at a CAGR of 14.8% to reach $3.15 billion by 2029.
+According to Meticulous Research®, the NGS library preparation market is projected to reach $6.47 billion by 2030, at a CAGR of 16% during the forecast period 2023–2030.